best-dev-ghost/best-dev-ghost/README.md

 # Best Dev Ghost

 Highly skilled and versatile Full Stack Engineer with a passion for creating robust and scalable web applications.
 Proficient in a wide range of front-end and back-end technologies, I bring a holistic approach to software development, enabling me to deliver end-to-end solutions that meet both user and business needs.
-With expertise in JavaScript, TypeScript, React, Angular, Python, PHP, Node.js, Flask, Express.js, and various databases, I am well-equipped to tackle complex projects and deliver exceptional results.
+With expertise in JavaScript, TypeScript, React, Angular, Python, Flask, PHP, Codeigniter, Laravel, Node.js, Express.js, and various databases, I am well-equipped to tackle complex projects and deliver exceptional results.

 ## Frontend